CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * Before use React Native element, set the screen as mobile by clicking one of the buttons from the bottom.
 > * You can set the screen _to Portrait_ or _to Landscape_ easily from these buttons.
 > * Just click the button what you want to set.
-> * Then right-click and add element and input the name what you will use.
+> * Then right-click and add element and input the name of compomnent what you want to use.
 It's really simple.
 > * You must input the name in this function also.

 ### RN Elements